Adele: Emotion and simplicity are enough at comeback Hyde Park gig

 'People felt let down'

 Lots of those who were due to see her in Vegas will wonder why she couldn't have got on stage there too.
-She clearly feels guilty about the Las Vegas debacle.
+She clearly feels guilty about that debacle.

 She told the London crowd she knew lots of people felt let down, "which is mortifying for me".
 But she said she "had to" take that decision.
 She has still not quite explained why.

-In Hyde Park, she stood in front of a six-piece band and three backing singers, who were arranged on two 2ft steps.
+Her set-up for the British Summer Time festival wasn't especially complicated.
+She stood in front of a six-piece band and three backing singers, who were arranged on two 2ft steps.

-Above them were layered fringes of tastefully coloured tassels, which lifted up part-way through the show to reveal the middle part of a giant wraparound screen that filed the backdrop of the stage.
+Above them were layered fringes of tastefully-coloured tassels, which lifted up part-way through the show to reveal the middle part of a wraparound screen that filed the backdrop of the stage.

 At one point, she and a grand piano appeared at the end of a catwalk that extended into the crowd.
 There was a bit of confetti, some flame-throwing pyrotechnics, and fireworks at the end.